 The last trip to the market, I loaded up on acorn squash and some heirloom tomatoes.
 The original plan was to make some BLTs with tomatoes and just roast the squash in slices to serve along side the sandwiches….but then inspiration hit for stuffed squash and I went that route.

-And while BLTs and roasted squash are both FABULOUS, you will be happy I changed up my plan and am bringing you Mediterranean Quinoa Stuffed Acorn Squash.
+And while BLTs and roasted squash are both FABULOUS, you will be happy I changed up my plan in order to bring you this recipe.

 To finish off the dish, I drizzled the squash with olive oil and seasoned with salt and pepper and stuffed each squash with the mixture.
 And roasted in the oven for a few more minutes to bring the dish together.